Gasman2014/Fossilize/README.md

 This will work either way around - i.e initial repo on either desktop or laptop.

-//TODO Add 'start fossil server on port 8888' to .bash_profile so that the server starts at login.
-In order to avoid port clashes, the 8888 post is chosen . _fossil ui_ will then likely open in 8080 range and closing the terminal will only close the _fossil ui_ instance and NOT the fossil server.
-Accidentally closing the terminal running the _fossil server_ instance will disconnect it but restarting a terminal window will restart it cleanly.
-Avoids any nasty problems with multiple _fossil ui_ instances generating different ports each run meaning that bugwarrior needs adjusting each time.

-? should it be 'fossil server' or 'fossil server &'

 ```[general]
 # Here you define a comma separated list of targets.
 Each of them must have a
 # section below determining their properties, how to query them, etc.  The name